markusstocker/LaTeX101/README.md

 ### Hands-on II

-In this second hands-on, we will look at the remaining more advanced elements of the manuscript, in particular mathematical formulae, tables, figures, citations and references.
+In this second hands-on, we look at the remaining more advanced elements of the manuscript, in particular mathematical formulae, tables, figures, citations and references.

 In the previous hands-on we have already made use of the inline math mode, `$ ...$`.
 This is practical for simple and short mathematical expresions.
 For more complex expressions, we use the `displaymath` environment